nodemcu/nodemcu-firmware/docs/modules/pixbuf.md

 ```

 ## pixbuf.buffer:set()
-Set the value at the given position, in native strip color order
+Set the value at the given position, in native strip color order.

 #### Syntax
 `buffer:set(index, color)`